 - Limits will not apply to filesystems that are backed by virtual devices (e.g. device mapper).

-- If a fileystem is backed by multiple block devices, each device will get the same limit.
+- If a filesystem is backed by multiple block devices, each device will get the same limit.

-- If the container is passed two disk devices that are each backed by the same disk,
+- If the instance is passed two disk devices that are each backed by the same disk,

 the limits of the two devices will be averaged.

 It's also worth noting that all I/O limits only apply to actual block device access,

 so you will need to consider the filesystem's own overhead when setting limits.